News about the murder of a two (2) year old girl in Blairmore, Alberta made my blood run cold this morning.

-Younger’s words told us his true intention was to murder his former lover, Randy Grisdale’s mother Diane, when he couldn’t get his hands on her, he settled for second best, how better than to hurt a mother than to kill her child.
+Younger’s words told us his true intention was to murder his former lover, Randy Grisdale’s mother Diane and when he couldn’t get his hands on her, he settled for second best, how better than to hurt a mother than to kill her child.

-After the dust settled on this case I heard the rumours.
+After the dust settled on the case I heard the rumours.

 Speculation circulating I failed to discharge my unspoken responsibility to beat the information regarding Randy’s whereabouts out of Younger the moment I first laid hands on him.
 The speculation suggested it could have made a difference and possibly saved Randy’s life.

 Well, I didn’t beat him and I will have to live with that decision.

 My belief at the time was beating Younger was a risk that could not guarantee the desired result.
 Younger was a high-strung violent offender who demonstrated a high degree of pain tolerance by smashing his own head multiple times on a steel table.
 Five violent thumps, not a blink of the eye and an invitation extended to inflict more violence upon his wretched soul.

 Younger was a high-strung violent offender who demonstrated a high degree of pain tolerance by smashing his own head multiple times on a steel table.

 I wasn’t going to beat him to satisfy my thirst for vengeance, I just didn’t work that way.

 Regardless, I had no doubt baby Randy was already deceased by the time we had Younger in custody, his body language told me all I needed to know.